Code-Institute-Submissions/5km-parks-MP2/README.md

 ### Features

-The geolocation web app comprises of the following features:
+5km Parks is a geolocation app compriseing of the following features:
 -  Show user their current location with GPS coordinates on a map.
 -  On load display markers for open park within a 5km radius of user location on the map.
 -  A user clicking/ tapping a marker displays a walking route.